patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 This article on normalizing facial features and skin tone looks pretty cool: <a href="https://arxiv.org/pdf/1701.04851.pdf">Synthesizing Normalized Faces from Facial Identity Features</a>

-### Lack of an API
+### No API

-We are seriously limited by the fact that there is currently no API for creating Apple Memoji, nor any other straightforward way to automate their creation in iOS.
-This drastically limits how effectively we can search the space of possible Memoji as part of any generation process.
-Ideally we'd want to use a genetic algorithm to to exhaustively refine combinations of features rather than rely on their separability, but this was not possible with the simple route I chose here.
+Experimenting with Memoji is limited by the fact that there is currently no API for creating them procedurally.
+(No straightforward way to automate their creation in iOS).
+This limits how effectively we can search the space of possible Memoji as part of any generation process.
+Ideally we'd want to use a genetic algorithm to to exhaustively refine combinations of features rather than rely on their separability, but this was not possible in the simple experiment here.

 ### Photo Selection